-Ronda Marfechuk is an instructor in the Department of Communication Disorders.
-She has been a speech-language pathologist for over fifteen years, providing services to clients in the public school, home based and clinic settings.
-She has a special interest in treating children with augmentative alternative communication needs and currently holds a certificate as an Assistive Technology Professional from the Rehabilitation Engineering and Assistive Technology Society of North America.
-She has extensive training in treating children with autism, sensory integration disorders, and other developmental challenges.
-She has attended multiple conferences and workshops regarding treatment options such as, the Developmental, Individual Differences, Relationship-Based Approach (DIR).
+Ronda Marfechuk is a clinical associate professor in the Department of Communication Disorders.
+She has been a speech-language pathologist for more than twenty-five years, providing services to clients in the public school, home based, and clinic settings.
+She has a special interest in treating children with augmentative alternative communication needs and currently holds a certificate as an assistive technology professional from the Rehabilitation Engineering and Assistive Technology Society of North America.
+She has extensive training in treating children with autism, sensory integration disorders, apraxia, and other developmental challenges.
+She has attended multiple conferences and workshops regarding treatment options such as the Developmental, Individual Differences, Relationship-Based Approach (DIR), the Dynamic Temporal and Tactile Cueing (DTTC) and the Sequential Oral Sensory Approach to Feeding (SOS).

-- Master of Science in Speech Language Pathology, University of Tulsa 1992
+- M.S., Speech Language Pathology, The University of Tulsa